Ross-H-Projects/math2730_integer_linear_programming_assignment/README.md

 To see how and why the ILP solutions were created.
 I.e. rationality behind choice of variables, decision variables, objective function and constraints see **MATH2730 Group Project Report.pdf** .

 ##### Note
-This was originally created for a  group project in a **operations research** course undertaken at university in 2018 for a group project.
+This was originally created for a  group project in a **operations research** course undertaken at university in 2018.

 ### Requirements:
 FICO Xpress IVE (We used version 8.4).